 Coercive behaviour is: an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim.

 * This definition, which is not a legal definition, includes so called ‘honour’ based violence, female genital mutilation (FGM) and forced marriage, and is clear that victims are not confined to one gender or ethnic group.
 Home Office March 2013

 “Research has shown that children who suffer or witness domestic abuse may be more likely to become drug users, struggle with their education, suffer health issues, become involved in crime, and that they too may have abusive relationships themselves”.

 Source: West Yorkshire Police

-The below table demonstrates the current position in Wakefield in relation to our Yorkshire and Humber neighbours across several of the homeless indicators.
-The rate for domestic abuse-related incidents and crimes in Wakefield is higher than the England average, when looking at both the current method and historical method.
+The below table demonstrates the current position in Wakefield in relation to our Yorkshire and Humber neighbours across several of the domestic abuse indicators.
+The rate for domestic abuse-related incidents and crimes in Wakefield is higher than the England average.

 Domestic abuse-related incidents and crimes

 In 2017/18, the rate of domestic abuse-related incidents and crimes recorded by the Police for Wakefield resulted in 29.4 per 1,000 population; which was +4.4 per 1,000 persons, compared with England.

 You can click on the “trends” option below to explore the trends in the various measures.

 Click on the icons below to access the related web page: